billyeh/HackMobile/README.md

                                             # and -m allows you to put the message inline
 $ git push # this puts the files onto Github so we can pull next time
 ```

+That should be all we need to do this project! :)

 Backup Alarm Clock
 ------------------